Henry M. “Scoop” Jackson Park | Interpretive Design

 client: City of Everett Parks and Recreation

 location: Everett, WA | size: four acres | opened: 2016

 Mindy’s ideas for the design of interpretation for this park were to make connections between Everett and other places where Jackson made significant differences.
-The presiding interpretive idea was “From here, you can go anywhere.”
-The interpretive designs were meant to reflect the ambition, integrity, strength, and persistence of this man, as well as his unique ability for balance.
+Her presiding interpretive idea was “From here, you can go anywhere.”
+The interpretive designs were meant to reflect the ambition, integrity, strength, and persistence of this man, as well as his unique ability to achieve balance.

-Unfortunately, the budget was decimated over the course of this design and very few remnants of the interpretive ideas remain on site.
+Unfortunately, the budget for this project was decimated over the course of the larger landscape design, and very few remnants of the interpretive ideas remain on site.